andreaprosseda/vimar-byme-plus-homeassistant/README.md

 Here the steps to follow:
 steps:
-1. Open Vimar Pro app
+1. Open Vimar VIEW PRO app
 2. Click on the plant name
 3. Click on `i` on the right of the Gateway name
 4. Click on